Reversible Coalescing-Fragmentating Wasserstein Dynamics on the Real Line: Definition of the Dirichlet form on L2(L2,xi)

-Now we prove the integration by parts formula.
+Now we prove the integration by parts formula for the operator $D$.
 For this we first define the second order differential operator on $\FC$ in a similar way as in the finite dimensional case.
 We set for $U\in\FC$